szczyglis-dev/ultimate-chain-parser/README.md

 The main tool of the application, used to parse data according to specific patterns and rules.

 **Options:**

+**- use_dataset** - boolean, enables operation on a dataset prepared by the previous element, instead of its parsed output, allows to transfer between elements an already ready set of prepared data.
+Don't use in first element of chain when starting from raw input (because at the beginning there is no prepared dataset from the previous element)

 **- regex_match** - A set of regular expressions to match the data found with the corresponding fields.
 You can add more than one pattern for each field, if more are given, it is enough that one of them is matched (the logical OR operation is performed).
 The option can be given in text (a separate field on a separate line), or directly in the array.